 - Irrigation is done by vertical drip using gravity.
 An inside wing structure directs and distributes the liquid evenly to root areas of inserted plants.
 Irrigation stays same regardless of the actual height.
 You can integrate also your own irrigation solutions.
 Please see our decision making page to understand the variations A) irrigation and B) drainage in each of your units..

-- The roots hang freely inside the 57 diameter vertical cylinder and can not clog the system and are exposed to oxygen all the time.
+- The roots hang freely inside the 57cm diameter vertical cylinder and can not clog the system.
+They are exposed to oxygen all the time.
 This might be important for longer term crops or herbs like mint or even basil you intend to harvest leaves from regularly and that have much larger root systems compared to lettuce or faster cycling crops.
 Using the revision part you can set up your units to be able to trim roots during a cycle.
 You could use multiple such revision piece in different places on your unit(s) to inspect or maintain the root systems during production cycles.

 - You provide pre-grown seedlings ideally already grown in the right sized net pots or glue plugs without plastic.
 You are flexible using the medium and 2″ net pots of your choice or our reusable plug pots, which allow also to insert a plant trellis to support fruiting crops.

 - Aponix does not provide nutrients.
 We assume users have enough horticulture knowledge on what nutrients their plants need and how to manage them.
-You can use any nutrients as long as they come in a liquid form – mineral, organic, extra-terrestrial ;).
+You can use any nutrients as long as they come in a liquid form – mineral, organic, extra-terrestrial – your choice.

 - No full disassembly required for cleaning.
-Rinse with citric acid (optional, but dissolves carbonates and salts) and use a small power washer on 2 to 4 still stacked ring segments to clean all areas.
+Rinse with citric acid or diluted bleach (optional, but dissolves carbonates and salts well) and use a small power washer on 2 to 4 still stacked ring segments to clean all areas.
 No parts flying/lying around.
 If this is new to you, please check standard procedures how NFT channels or rafts in DWC systems are sanitized and sterilized.
 It is the same with aponix vertical barrel components.

 - Parts can be stored and shipped in a very compact way.